CTECH-IT/welcome-to-github-ShadowPowerRift/README.md

 # Welcome-to-GitHub
 First repository for new users

-Please enter your name:
+Please enter your name: Hassan Salex

-Please enter your favorite color:
+Please enter your favorite color: Crimson Red

 Save and push this file back up to GitHub.
 Make sure to add a commit comment: "Added name and color"!